 Everything you need to start developing apps for Android is available here on developer.android.com.
-You'll find everything from the developer SDK, API documentation, and design guidelines, to information about the current device landscape and how you can distribute and monetize your app.
+You'll find everything from the API documentation and design guidelines, to information about the current device landscape and how you can distribute and monetize your app.

 No two apps are built in the same way, but we've structured the information you need to build an app into the following three sections that represent the general order for app development.